Delicious, easy pear muffins with crumbles. This recipe is quickly made, moist & crispy - so best to bake right away!

 - 1 pinch salt

-- Preheat oven to 180 degrees top and bottom heat.
-For the crumbles, knead all ingredients together - first with the dough hooks, then with your fingers.
-Put in a cool place.
-Peel the pears, remove seeds and cut into small cubes.
+- Preheat oven to 360°F/180°C. For the crumble, knead all ingredients together - first with the dough hooks, then with your fingers.
+Refrigerate.
+Peel and core the pears and cut them into small cubes.

 - Mix the dry ingredients for the muffin batter.
-In a second bowl whisk the liquid ingredients.
+In a second bowl, whisk together the liquid ingredients.
 Add the liquid ingredients to the dry ingredients.
 Mix everything together briefly (!) but vigorously.

-- Fold three-quarters of the pear pieces into the batter.
-Pour the dough into paper or silicone molds; it is best to place them on a muffin tray as well.
+- Fold three-quarters of the pear pieces into the dough.
+Fill the dough into paper or silicone molds; placing them on a muffin tray is best.

-- Spread the remaining pear pieces and crumbles on top and press them lightly into the dough.
+- Spread the remaining pear pieces, crumble on top, and press lightly into the dough.
 Bake the muffins for about 22 minutes.

 If the pear crumble muffins have inspired you to bake, use the following tip: Out of season, you can also make good muffins from the recipe with canned or jarred pears.
 Also, try my homemade crumble cheesecake, the apple crumble with oats, or my cherry crumble sheet cake.
 All delicious alternatives to my many apple pies 🙂 .